 The First Step – Picking Your Stain Color

-Picking your color is often the hardest part when you stain wood.
+Picking your staining color is often the hardest part when you stain wood.
 You need to look at your room’s color scheme, the other furniture, and remember to pick what you like.
 The stain will be just a bit darker than what the store sample shows.
 Keep in mind that if you buy oil-based pre-stain you need to buy oil-based wood finish as well to stain the wood.
 And if you buy a water-based pre-stain you need to buy a water-based wood finish.
-Always test out your stain in a spot you can’t see like the back of a drawer or the back of a dresser.
+Always test out your wood stain in a staining spot you can’t see like the back of a drawer or the back of a dresser.

-We picked this color for our bedroom.
+We picked this wood color for our bedroom.
 It allows the naturally beautiful grain of the wood to show through and complemented our dark walls.

 The Second Step – Your Work Area